giabaoAu/folio-nextjs/README.md

 1. Some UI used from: acerternityUI
 2. next-themes from npm website
 3. Dark-mode was implemented from shadcn.ui
+4. Some object data can be changed in data/index.ts
+5. Gradient used for the GridBentoItem taken from: cssgradient.io

 ### New things I learned